KarthickRaja-Meenrajan/automation-framework/automation-framework/README.md

 ## ▶️ How to Run

-1. Clone the repo
+1. Clone the repository
-2. Import as Maven project
+2. Import as Maven project in Eclipse/IntelliJ
-3. Run `testng.xml`
+3. Install dependencies (Maven will auto-download)
+4. Run testng.xml file

 ---